Breadcrumb

 Reflective Structured Dialogue

-Through training, consultation, facilitation, and long-term collaboration, EP equips people to live and work better together.
-Although the scope and depth of our collaborations have grown, Reflective Structured Dialogue remains the active ingredient in all our work.
+Through training, consultation, coaching, facilitation, and long-term collaboration, EP equips people to live and work better together.
+It also strengthens the pluralism and diversity that are the foundation of a healthy democratic society.
+Although the scope and depth of our collaborations have grown, innovations have arisen for spaces like the classroom, and technologies have invited new adaptations, Reflective Structured Dialogue remains the active ingredient in all our work.

 EP's Core Practices

-We learn about the old conversations and about community members’ hopes for their shared future.
-Before we begin a collaboration with any community, we interview stakeholders to discover what has, and has not, been constructive in the past.
+We map the context with partners, learn about current dynamics, and explore the hopes people have for their shared future.
+Before we begin a collaboration with any community, college, school, or institution, we interview stakeholders to discover what has, and has not, been constructive in the past.
 We identify the particular hopes and concerns that motivate our partners to embark on the collaboration.
-We cater our design to reflect those experiences, hopes, and concerns.
+We cater our interventions to reflect those challenges, patterns, experiences, hopes, and concerns.

 We are transparent as we plan to build trust, legitimacy, and buy-in.
-People are often understandably skeptical of outsiders who open conversations about challenging topics—topics that touch on identities, values, conflicts, or deep mistrust.
-Through initial interviews, conversations, and invitations, we ensure that the conveners, facilitators, and participants have clear and accurate ideas about both the plan of activities and what will be expected of them.
+People are often understandably skeptical of outsiders who open conversations about challenging topics—topics that touch on identities, values, conflicts, or histories of mistrust.
+Through interviews, conversations, and invitations, we ensure that all the stakeholders (planners, conveners, facilitators, and participants) have clear and accurate ideas about both the plan of activities and what will be expected of them.
 This invites an emergent, consensus-based planning process.

 We engage in collaborative design to foster participants’ ownership of this approach.
 Whether they’re still coping with the aftermath of violent conflict or they’ve participated in poorly-executed efforts at dialogue in the past, stakeholders often enter into the planning process with a guarded, threatened, or dismissive outlook.
 It is often warranted, based on their experience.
 EP’s process is unique.
 We foster a sense of shared responsibility and ownership for the discussion.